JoseJX/analogue-pocket-patches/README.md

 This patch converts `Castlevania Legends (U)` to the `.pocket` format.

+This patch was updated to fix some graphical glitches and the final scene.
+(2022/01/19)

 ROM MD5: `1475824e7262c0d6359f43c287e034a5`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/CastlevaniaLegends.ips).